pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

     This file cannot be manually created.
 It is a file that must retrieved from Pivnet.

 ### download-product-config

-The `config` input for a download product task expects to have a `download-config.yml` file.
+The `config` input for a download product task can be used with a `download-config.yml` file to download a tile.
 The configuration of the `download-config.yml` looks like this:

 {% code_snippet 'examples', 'download-product-config' %}

+### download-stemcell-product-config

+The `config` input for a download product task can be used with a `download-config.yml` file to download a stemcell.
+The configuration of the `download-config.yml` looks like this:

+{% code_snippet 'examples', 'download-stemcell-product-config' %}

 [configure-authentication]: task.md#configure-authentication
 [configure-saml-authentication]: task.md#configure-saml-authentication